neethuv21/laravel-student-management/README.md

+## School Management System Project Built In Laravel.

-## A school management software is a collection of computer instructions, specially designed to manage the day-to-day administrative tasks of schools.
+#### A school management software is a collection of computer instructions, specially designed to manage the day-to-day administrative tasks of schools.
 School management software allow schools to digitally monitor the daily activities along with managing all the resources and information on a single platform.

+ADMIN LOGIN

+Email:admin@gmail.com

+Password:admin

+TEACHER LOGIN

+Email:neethu@gmail.com

+Password:teacher

 ### There are Three types of users: